miakd/miakd.github.io/_posts/2024-06-03-How-we-lost-Juneteenth.md

 ---
 layout: post
-title: Let white people have Juneteenth
+title: How we lost Juneteenth
-subtitle: A 2024 temperature check on Black Lives Matter and Free Palestine
+subtitle: The neutralization of Black Lives Matter amidst the uprising for Palestine
 ---

 I wonder exactly how it was that corporate America caught wind of Juneteenth.
 This discovery couldn’t have borne much of a resemblance to the discovery that the holiday celebrates: on June 19, 1865, when Black people in Galveston, Texas finally learned from Union soldiers that the institution of slavery had been outlawed.
 The Emancipation Proclamation had been signed on January 1, 1863, and so they were— and should have long been— free from bondage.
 In 2020, the corporations that caught wind of Juneteenth must have borne more resemblance to the wealthy slaveholding cabals who were hoarding the information than to the Black recipients of the good news.